-Materials and methods This was a multicenter retrospective cohort study of patients with moderate-to-severe CD.
-The primary endpoint was clinical response, defined as a reduction $\geq$ 3 in the Harvey-Bradshaw index.
+Methods This was a multicenter retrospective cohort study of patients with moderate-to-severe CD.
+The primary endpoint was clinical response, defined as a reduction ≥3 in the Harvey-Bradshaw index.
 Secondary endpoints included biochemical improvement.
 Outcomes were assessed at 4, 8 and 12 weeks.